A Platform to Amplify Community-led Leadership and Development

 Strong leadership: 94% of cohort identify as a leader in their community

 Social cohesion: 95% of cohort volunteers continue meeting after project concludes.

 Gender equity: 98% of women in our empowerment cohort increased public participation.

 How is your idea unique?
 (1,000 characters)

 First, we have demonstrated success in implementing this process on a village-level, so implementing regionally continues to build on the capabilities of our partner communities and is a natural progression of our organizational work.
-Secondly, within Sierra Leone, as in many developing countries, a non-governmental platform for community engagement – specifically one that is linked to international resources and support - does not exist, but the creation of such a platform has the opportunity to engage proactive communities in achieving impact and development beyond their village boundaries.
+Secondly, within Sierra Leone, as in many developing countries, a non-governmental platform for community engagement – specifically one that is linked to international resources and support - does not exist.
+However, the creation of such a platform has the opportunity to engage proactive communities in achieving impact and development beyond their village boundaries.
 Lastly, we believe that we can serve a key role as a connector.
 As an international partner, we can have a louder voice in getting the attention of potential partners and funders who could establish direct relationships with the communities we are working with.
 Through building a strong network, we can help to set up our partner communities for success.

 Idea Proposal Stage (choose one)

 Prototype: I have done some small tests or experiments with prospective users to continue developing the idea.